 Outsourcing tasks to a virtual assistant can boost your efficiency, focus and productivity so you can spend your workdays helping your small business grow and prosper.

-A virtual assistant can improve your productivity by allowing you to focus mainly on high-level tasks only you can do, activities that directly produce profit for your business, says Kathy Goughenhour, business coach and trainer at Expert VA Training.
+If you’re a small shop, a virtual assistant can improve your productivity by allowing you to focus mainly on high-level tasks only you can do, activities that directly produce profit for your business.

 In order to maximize your productivity, however, it’s crucial to dole out the correct tasks and take advantage of a V.A.’s specialized skills.
 “The misconception is that a V.A. is just a secretary,” Goughenhour says.